Hazuki-san/PES_Face_Hair_Modifier/README.md

 To install, simply download the Zip file from the current release.

+* Download the addon based on the blender version you are using 2.79 or 2.8x.

 * ***copy-paste "PES_Face_Hair_Modifier.py" and "Data" to "C:\Users\\[username]\AppData\Roaming\Blender Foundation\Blender\2.79\scripts\addons"***
 * ***copy-paste "config" to "C:\Users\\[username]\AppData\Roaming\Blender Foundation\Blender\2.79" replace and overwrite if needed.***